chunyenlu/duplicate_order_request/README.md

 To run the script:
 1. Establish tunnel to website clone: ssh -4NL 5432:clone-db.awsphi.counsyl.com:5432 clone-web-phi.counsyl.com
-2. Ttart Django Shell-Plus session for website: make shell
+2. Start Django Shell-Plus session for website: make shell
 3. pip install any missing packages: ColorHash, Jinja2
 4. Copy and paste the entire script
 5. Uncomment the last lines to generate the report for the current month